RichardScottOZ/Comic-Analysis/README.md

 - We got 25% alignment betwen fast-rcnn and various vlm runs - so need to work out what is best and affordable there
     - do we need to ocr fast rcnn

+# Results
+- From 80K calibre perfect match subset using the context-denoise option